dosibjrn/css/README.md

 The python script accepts both the url or just the code, which is the suffix of the URL.

 You may be requested to install python3 and may miss "requests".
-First can be solved by installing python3, latter can be solved by running
+First can be solved by installing python3 (e.g. just type python3 in cmd), latter can be solved by running

-`pip install requests`
+`python3 -m pip install requests`

 ## Log Based PvE Healing
+(not )

 The `./css 4` and `./css 5` (more about other options below) can be combined with `-l mylogfile.txt` where mylogfile.txt should be a proper wow classic combat log.